ash1ra/PyTorch-SRResNet-SISR-COCO2017/README.md

 This project implements a **SRResNet** (Super-Resolution Residual Network) model for **SISR** (Single Image Super-Resolution) task.
 The primary goal is to upscale low-resolution (LR) images by a given factor (2x, 4x, 8x) to produce super-resolution (SR) images with high fidelity and perceptual quality.

-This implementation is based on the paper [Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network](https://arxiv.org/abs/1609.04802) and inspired by the [sgrvinod/a-PyTorch-Tutorial-to-Super-Resolution](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Super-Resolution) tutorial.
+This implementation is based on the paper [Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network](https://arxiv.org/abs/1609.04802) and inspired by the [a-PyTorch-Tutorial-to-Super-Resolution](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Super-Resolution).

 ## Demonstration